 By and large, the world of football is not a particularly "cool" one.
 Sure, Jose Mourinho might possess the swagger of a man who knows his Todd Terje from his Todd Terry, but his favourite song of all time is by Bryan Adams.
 Jurgen Klopp's forward-thinking Dortmund team might have given rise to the phenomenon of the "football hipster", but the man himself is a devout Christian and heavy metal fan, which presumably means he listens to at least some Christian metal.
-And no one's ever gonna step up to be the ringleader of a POD revival, not even if it's ironic and not even if it's in Dalston.
+And no one's ever gonna step up to be the ringleader of an ironic POD revival, not even in Dalston.

 The "football hipsters" themselves, with their love of unorthodox formations, mid-table Bundesliga playmakers, vintage Panini stickers and pubs where they aren't afraid to use the red button might seem like the Ramones in a world ruled by people like Henry Winter and Richard Keys, but take them out of the football bubble and they're just nerds in football shirts.

 Even the players, young men with a lot of money and a lot of time on their hands – conditions that have traditionally bred hipsterdom – are staggeringly uncool.
 The Spanish national team love Kasabian, Vertonghen reads Dan Brown and even the really famous ones dress like small-town nightclub promoters.
 The cliche of footballers having bland, MOR taste goes as far back as the 70s, with the title of Billy Ivory's book Steak… Diana Ross: Diary of a Football Nobody lampooning the lowbrow tastes of young men who loved pies and boobs.